This Week's Best Selling Security Gear >

 Both universal and decorative wall mounts and display cases are easy to build or find, and they can keep your collection up and out of the way, insuring the protection of your weapons, as well as your friends, family, and guests who enjoy looking it over.

 One of the biggest reasons why it's worth keeping your weapons restricted to a case or holding mount is that other people seem to like touching weapons as much as they like looking at them.
 Once a weapon ends up in someone's hands, they tend to swing it around a little - not trying to do any harm, but hey!
 It's a real blade with a sharp edge on it, and their waiving inches away from your flat screen TV.

 When your weapons are in a display case or restricted by a wall mount, it makes people think twice before just grabbing something and starting to wave it around.
 There are also weapons made from steels that can be tarnished from fingerprints and dirt, such as spring steel, or metals with bluing on them.
 Stainless steel is easy to clean, and they require no oiling like some of the other metals to keep preserved, but in case you own something that requires upkeep, a case will keep unwanted hands off your collection.

 Security Wizard is not responsible for any damage or physical harm incurred by customers and their usage or misuse with purchased self defense weaponry from us.

 In purchasing any self defense weapon from us, please understand that Security Wizard is not legally responsible for your purchasing, possessing, or carrying our products in regards to any local or state laws.
 Thus, all buyers are required to understand that he or she are in compliance with their own local and state laws, and thereby responsible for their usage.

-You also acknowledge that you have determined their legality before purchasing and that you are an adult of at least 21 years of age and under no legal disability.
+You also acknowledge that you have determined their legality before purchasing.